Depending on your laptop there are a few clients that can be installed.

 Configure Step 2

-The most common share to access is a lab share, owned by a UCI principal investigator.
+The most common share to access is a lab share, owned by a UCI’s PI.

-It is our UCNetID if you own CRSP Lab
+It is our UCInetID if you own CRSP Lab

-It is the UCNetID of your adviser, If you are a graduate student or post-doctoral researcher
+It is the UCInetID of your PI, If you are a graduate student/post-doctoral researcher.

-In this example configuration, we are going to use the following specific
+In the following example configuration, we are going to use the

 information for user npw to access the ppapadop lab:

-You will edit 5 fields in the default bookmark: Nickname, Username,
+You will edit 5 fields in the default bookmark (left image below):

-Nickname - we recommend that you change it to something like: CRSP LAb - <pi> lab
+Nickname - we recommend to change it to something like: CRSP LAb - <pi> lab

-SSH Private Key - use an SSH key name that you should have generated when following the
+SSH Private Key - use an SSH key name that you generated when following the

 Quick Start procedure for working effectively with DUO.

-Path - only the last part (highlighted) that represents CRSP Lab Ownerβs UCNetID
+Path - only the last part (highlighted below) that represents CRSP Lab Owner’s UCINetID

 should be edited.
 The /mmfs1/crsp/lab must remain unchanged.

-Connect Mode - should be changed to Online.
+Connect Mode - change to Online.
 This keeps all files on CRSP

 and reduces local cache space.
 If you use CRSP from multiple clients, this the most reliable